stfc/PSyclone/doc/user_guide/psy_data.rst

 --------
 This transformation can be used for both LFRic and GOcean APIs.
 It will test all input- and output-parameter of a kernel to make sure they are not NAN or infinite.
-If they should be, an error message like the following is printed, but the program is not aborted::
+If they are, an error message like the following is printed, but the program is not aborted::

-     PSYDATA: Variable perturbation has the invalid value NaN  at indicies          701
+     PSYDATA: Variable perturbation has the invalid value NaN  at indices          701

 Is uses the function ``IEEE_IS_FINITE`` from the ieee_arithmetic module for this test.
 Note that only floating point numbers will be tested.
 Integer numbers do not have a bit pattern for 'infinity' or NAN.

-The runtime libraries for GOcean and LFRic are based on a jinja-templace contained in the directory ``<PSYCLONEHOME>/lib/nan_test``.
+The runtime libraries for GOcean and LFRic are based on a jinja-template contained in the directory ``<PSYCLONEHOME>/lib/nan_test``.
 The respective API-specific libraries map the internal field structures to Fortran basic types and call the functions from the base class to